-Interest Expense, net ↑ \$20 million

-Increase in expense is primarily due to:

-- higher realized losses of \$81 million on fixed-to-floating interest rate swaps resulting from higher interest rates (more fully discussed in Note 7 to the consolidated financial statements); partially offset by - higher interest income of \$48 million reflecting higher cash balances and interest vields: and - a \$22 million benefit related to the resolutions of tax matters in the first quarter of 2023.
+Interest Expense, net 🕯 \$20 million Other non-operating income 🏦 \$11 million Increase in expense is primarily due to: The most notable drivers of the increase in income are: higher realized losses of \$81 million on fixed-to-floating interest rate swaps resulting from higher interest rates (more fully discussed in Note 7 to the higher gains on certain of the Company's investments of \$28 million; partially offset by consolidated financial statements); partially offset by a \$20 million net increase in foreign currency losses mainly attributable to an immaterial out-of-period adjustment relating to the 2022 fiscal year, higher interest income of \$48 million reflecting higher cash balances and interest yields; and partially offset by foreign currency translation losses reclassified to earnings in 2022 resulting from the Company no longer conducting commercial operations in Russia. a \$22 million benefit related to the resolutions of tax matters in the first quarter of 2023.